MarkAustinGrow/marvin-art/Roadmap.md

 ⚠️ If you want help writing the actual API wrappers, I can give you working examples for DALL·E and FLUX.

 📸 Phase 5: Store Images in Supabase
+✅ Step 5: Implement Storage System
 After generation:

-Save the prompt to prompts
+✅ Save the prompt to prompts

-Save each image (one per API) to images
+✅ Save each image (one per API) to images

+✅ Implement Supabase Storage for permanent image storage

+✅ Create multi-layered fallback system for image display

-You can use Supabase’s JS, Python, or REST SDK.
+You can use Supabase's JS, Python, or REST SDK.

 📈 Phase 6: Future Enhancements
 Potential future enhancements:

-- Implement user feedback collection directly in the Art Generator
+✅ Create a web interface for browsing generated images
 - Add more image generation APIs
-- Create a web interface for browsing generated images
 - Implement prompt refinement based on user preferences

+✅ Additional Completed Enhancements:
+- ✅ Comprehensive logging system with database storage
+- ✅ Placeholder image system for graceful fallbacks
+- ✅ Enhanced proxy endpoint for reliable image serving
+- ✅ Support for both automatic and manual generation modes

 ✅ Daily Workflow Summary
 Load character.json